npetty/spark-log-processing/README.md

 ## Project Overview

 ### Code Structure
-The code has four main files
+The code has four main files described below and easily accessible above in the project_code dir for more detail.

 1. **my.challenge.TopN**
 * This file extends the App class and is the main driver for the application.
 The flow of execution follows: